 When to See a Hearing Specialist

-If you notice sudden hearing changes, persistent ringing in the ear, or difficulty following conversations, book a hearing test immediately.
+If you notice sudden hearing changes, persistent ringing/ ear fullness, or difficulty following conversations, book a hearing test immediately.
 Early treatment can preserve your hearing and prevent related problems like social isolation, depression, and cognitive decline.

 Conclusion